Photo: Marcus E Jones/Shutterstock

 McGillin’s Olde Ale House

-This may be Philly’s oldest bar, but its sports setup is modern: high-definition TVs, projector screens, and an explicit focus on major soccer events.
+McGillin’s may be Philly’s oldest bar (and one of the oldest continuously operating pubs in the entire US), but its sports setup is modern: high-definition TVs, projector screens, and an explicit focus on major soccer events.
 The bar has run dedicated specials for the FIFA Club World Cup and maintains a World Cup page promising match-time deals and game coverage.
 It is not a pure soccer bar, which makes it ideal for mixed groups who want a historic Center City pub where World Cup games are still taken seriously.
 Between matches, Drury Street keeps you within a short walk of Reading Terminal Market, Chinatown, and most downtown hotel clusters.

 Con Murphy’s Irish Pub